Joan N. Ericksen

-Joan N. Ericksen (born October 11, 1954) is an American lawyer and jurist serving as a senior United States district judge of the United States District Court for the District of Minnesota.
+Joan Nancy Ericksen (born in 1954), formerly known as Joan Ericksen Lancaster, is an American lawyer and jurist serving as a senior United States district judge of the United States District Court for the District of Minnesota.

 Early life and education

 Born in St. Paul, Minnesota, Ericksen graduated from St. Olaf College with a Bachelor of Arts degree in 1977 and later from University of Minnesota Law School with a Juris Doctor in 1981.
 She earned a Master of Arts degree in political theory from the University of Oxford.

 Career

 Ericksen began her legal career working in private practice from 1981 to 1983.
 She was an assistant United States attorney for the District of Minnesota from 1983 to 1993.
 She was in private practice in Minnesota from 1993 to 1995.
 She was a judge on the 4th Judicial District Court for Hennepin County, Minnesota, from 1995 to 1998.
 She was an associate justice of the Minnesota Supreme Court from 1998 to 2002.